-FROM:

-Hubert T. Bell /RA/ Inspector General
+FROM: Hubert T. Bell /RA/

-SUBJECT:
+Inspector General

-RESULTS OF THE AUDIT OF THE UNITED STATES NUCLEAR REGULATORY COMMISSION'S FINANCIAL STATEMENTS FOR FISCAL YEARS 2015 AND 2014 (OIG-16-A-04)
+SUBJECT: RESULTS OF THE AUDIT OF THE UNITED STATES

+NUCLEAR REGULATORY COMMISSION'S FINANCIAL STATEMENTS FOR FISCAL YEARS 2016 AND 2015

+(OIG-17-A-04)

 The Chief Financial Officers Act of 1990, as amended (CFO Act), requires the Inspector General (IG) or an independent external auditor, as determined by the IG, to annually audit the United States Nuclear Regulatory Commission's (NRC) financial statements in accordance with applicable standards.
 In compliance with this requirement, the Office of the Inspector General (OIG) retained CliftonLarsonAllen, LLP (CLA), to conduct this annual audit.
-Transmitted with this memorandum are the following CLA reports:
+Transmitted with this memorandum is CLA's report which contains the following: